couchbaselabs/ToDoLite-Android/tutorial.md

 ![][image-1]

 Every step of the tutorial are saved to a branch on the GitHub repository.
 If you find yourself in trouble and want to skip a step or catch up, you can just check out to the next branch.
-For example, to start at `step4`:
+For example, to start checkout on `workshop/starter`:

-	git checkout workshop/step4
+	git checkout workshop/starter

 In the source code, you will find comments to help locate where the missing code is meant to go.
 For example: